We are a systemwide resource for academic excellence in research, teaching and public service.

 Ethics, Compliance and Audit Services

-We provide tools and resources to our campuses to help fulfill the mission of the University of California in an ethical and compliant manner.
+We provide tools and resources to our campuses to help fulfill the mission of the University in an ethical and compliant manner.

 The Office of Ethics, Compliance and Audit Services (ECAS) provides direction, guidance and resource references on how to optimize ethical and compliant behavior through effective ethics and compliance programs.
 Our goal is to help the university fulfill its responsibilities to the people of California in an ethical environment that is compliant with applicable laws, rules and regulations and in which the public trust is maintained.